City, University of London Courses

 - List 6-8 courses.

-- Prior to arrival, your Program Manager will provide a list of courses for which you’re enrolled.
+- Prior to arrival, your Program Advisor will provide a list of courses for which you’re enrolled.

-- Upon receipt, immediately review course timetables and submit course change requests to your Program Manager.
+- Upon receipt, immediately review course timetables and submit course change requests to your Program Advisor.

 - During the drop/add period after arrival (for a limited number of departments), is it is your responsibility to inform your home institution of any changes.

 Possible additional fees for courses include laboratory work, field excursions or theater trips.

 The following information is vetted and provided by the American Association of Collegiate Registrars and Admissions Officers (AACRAO) on the Electronic Database for Global Education (EDGE).